Wilhelm Wallbaum

-Wilhelm Wallbaum (born 4 April 1876 in Werther (Westfalen); died 14 September 1933 in Berlin) was a German union official and politician.
-He was prominent within the Christian Social Party and the German National People's Party, of which he was a co-founder.
+Wilhelm Wallbaum (4 April 1876 – 14 September 1933) was a German union official and politician.
+He was prominent within the Christian Social Party (CSP) and the German National People's Party (DNVP), of which he was a co-founder.
+Wallbaum was chairman of the CSP at the time of DNVP's founding and urged the executive committee to merge with the new party.